Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

 ![Add Certificate]({{site.baseurl}}/media/2025/09/add-cert.jpg)

-> Tip: This is a public cert only—no private key and no password.
+> Tip: This is a public certificate only—no private key and no password.

 ### 2) Turn on the app setting